kavishkagihan/windows-desktop-switcher/README.md

 # windows-desktop-switcher
 An AutoHotkey script for Windows that lets a user switch virtual desktops by pressing <kbd>Win</kbd> and a number row key at the sime time (e.g. <kbd>Win</kbd> + <kbd>2</kbd> to switch to Desktop 2).
 It also provides other features, such as customizing the key combinations, creation/deletion of desktops by hotkey, etc. (see Hotkeys section below).

+## Changes done from the original repo

+To fit to my preference, I have replaced the mod key from CapsLock to Windows key.
+Also I have done some slight changes in the behavior as well.

 ## Hotkeys

 Action | Keys